KZME: History

-End of 91.1
+End of 91.1 & 107.1 FM

 KZME went silent on its original 91.1 FM frequency on October 3, 2011, and the station's license expired on October 4, 2012 as a result of remaining dark for more than a year.
 On February 5, 2014, the KZME call sign was deleted from the FCC database.
-On August 28, 2014 the KZME programming ended on translator K296FT 107.1 FM, as the translator switched to a simulcast of KXRY 91.1 FM, known as "X-RAY FM".
+On August 28, 2014 the KZME programming ended on translator K296FT 107.1 FM.
+MetroEast Community Media, as owners of KZME's assets, penned an agreement with newly-formed radio station XRAY.FM to lease the 107.1 license.
+Programming from XRAY's originating channel KXRY 91.1 FM would begin to be simulcast on 107.1 on September 22, 2014, greatly expanding their broadcast reach.
+Numerous KZME programmers would also migrate their programs to the fledgling station, including DJ Klyph's Welcome to the Neighborhood, James Dineen's Sessions from the Box, Dave Cantrell's Songs from Under the Floorboard, JBJ's Hello Cruel World, and Kristin Belz's Music for Neighbors.
+XRAY.FM continues to operate both 91.1 and 107.1 FM to this day.